srosendal/vimrc/README.md

 # vimrc
 personal vimrc file for use with Win, Linux and RPi

+# Complete Installation
+Read and follow the vi_setup.sh instructions for full instalation

 # Vundle Install Instructions
 For Vundle Install Instructions https://github.com/VundleVim/Vundle.vim